pandas-dev/pandas/doc/source/io.rst

   use the ``chunksize`` or ``iterator`` parameter to return the data in chunks.
   (Only valid with C parser)
 buffer_lines : int, default None
-  .. deprecated:: 0.18.2
+  .. deprecated:: 0.19.0
-     This argument will be removed in a future version because its value is not respected by the parser compact_ints : boolean, default False
+     Argument removed because its value is not respected by the parser compact_ints : boolean, default False
-  .. deprecated:: 0.18.2
+  .. deprecated:: 0.19.0
-  DEPRECATED: this argument will be removed in a future version
+     Argument moved to ``pd.to_numeric``

   If ``compact_ints`` is ``True``, then for any column that is of integer dtype, the parser will attempt to cast it as the smallest integer ``dtype`` possible, either signed or unsigned depending on the specification from the ``use_unsigned`` parameter. use_unsigned : boolean, default False
   .. deprecated:: 0.18.2
-     This argument will be removed in a future version
+     Argument moved to ``pd.to_numeric``

   If integer columns are being compacted (i.e. ``compact_ints=True``), specify whether the column should be compacted to the smallest signed or unsigned integer dtype.